-To investigate relationships between principals' behaviors and district principal evaluation purpose, focus, and assessed leadership activities
+To investigate relationships between principals' behaviors and district principal evaluation purpose, focus, and assessed leadership activities c.
+When evaluation addressed leadership in school goal setting, curriculum design, teacher professional development and evaluation, and monitoring student learning

 - a) Principals are more likely to engage in learning-centered leadership behaviors when: - a. the purposes of evaluation included principal professional development, school restructuring, and accountability - b.
 The focus of evaluation was related to instructional leadership